Low-Surface-Brightness Galaxies are missing in the observed Stellar Mass Function: Distributions of Galaxy Properties

 \subsection{Galaxy Luminosity Functions}

 \cite{ilbert05} and \cite{dahlen05} derived galaxy LFs at $z\leq 2$ from the VIMOS-VLT Deep Survey, the HST ACS and GOODS South in the rest frame of R-band of the Cousins filter system.
-Given the similar wavelength coverage to that of the SDSS $r$-band, we simply use their LFs for a direct comparison with the LFs of \hr.
+While the R-band has the similar wavelength coverage to that of the SDSS $r$-band, we have applied the $\chi^2$ fit to obtain the $r$-band luminosity functions (for the fitting form, see \ref{sec:diffmag}).
 We also add the LFs obtained from the FORS Deep Field data observed with the ESO VLT by \citet{gabasch06}, who derived the characteristic parameters of the Schechter function in the rest-frame $r$-band from the observations.
 Since the characteristic absolute magnitude of the Schechter function in \cite{faber07} are given in the $B_{\rm Johnson}$ band, we convert the SDSS $r$-band magnitudes of the \hr\ galaxies to the the $B_{\rm Johnson}$ band magnitudes by adopting the band transforms of $B_{\rm Johnson}= g+0.115+0.370\times 0.82$ and calculate $\mathcal{M}_r^\star$ by assuming the average color of $(g-r)=0.82$ (for details, see \citealt{faber07}).

 We summarize the comparison between \hr\ and the observations in Figure \ref{fig:lf}, in which the LFs of \hr\ in the rest-frame $r$-band are illustrated in the thick black solid lines.
 As mentioned above, we apply the 30 pkpc aperture cut that is expected to reduce the total brightness of the BCGs substantially.
 In spite of the aperture cut, we still have substantial excess of the BCG-scale galaxies in \hr\ at $z\le 1.13$.
-Another notably feature seen in Figure~\ref{fig:lf} is that the excess of the simulated LFs to the observations becomes larger with decreasing $\mathcal{M}_{\rm r}$ below the knee of the Schechter functions at all the redshifts.
+Another notably feature seen in Figure~\ref{fig:lf} is that the excess of the simulated LFs to the observations becomes larger with increasing $\mathcal{M}_{\rm r}$ below the knee of the Schechter functions at all the redshifts.
 This is also seen in the galaxy LFs or GSMFs of \texttt{H-AGN}~\citep[see][]{kaviraj17}. \citet{kaviraj+17} speculated that the excess of low-mass galaxies is attributed to insufficient stellar feedback in \texttt{H-AGN}.
 This systematic excess on both mass or luminosity scales will be addressed quantitatively in the following sections.